orsonteodoro/gcf2/README.md

 The following is required if using systemwide CFI at and before Jan 6, 2022.

+This requires bashrc be updated to commit `ed89cbf` or newer before emerging the list below.

 A change was made to rid of sanitizer checks and just link to UBSan to simplify and eliminate the UBSan sanitizer check guessing game.
 This requires the rebuilding of shared-lib packages with -lubsan or -Wl,-lubsan if any of the